RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 ## Creating Dashboards

-You can create a new custom dashboard either from scratch or from already existing dashboards.
+You can create a new custom dashboard either from scratch or from any of already existing dashboards.

 ### To create a dashboard from scratch: